cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

        or is beyond your control.
        For more information, see the following blog post on [Accepted Risk](https://cobalt.io/blog/explain-accepted-risk-in-a-few-easy-steps).

-1. You can continue to collaborate with pentesters:
-   - On the **Pentester Updates** tab of the pentest page
-   - In the Slack channel.
-We keep the channel open until you've set each finding to:
+1. We keep the Slack channel open until you've set each finding to:
    - Accepted Risk
    - Fixed
    If you need access to the archived Slack channel, contact your Customer Success Manager or support@cobalt.io.
 1. If you've purchased a qualifying {{% ptaas-tier %}}, you can customize your pentest report.
    However, we report _all_ findings.
 For more information, see the following blog post